Blazemeter/taurus/site/dat/docs/Installation.md

 We have [Usage Statistics](/bzt-usage-stats) on our website.
 That's why we collect the name of desktop OS, where you have run Taurus.

-## pytest-xdist Disclaimer

-The [pytest-xdist](https://pypi.org/project/pytest-xdist/#parallelization) plugin extends pytest with new test execution modes, the most used being distributing tests across multiple CPUs to speed up test execution.
-Plugin is preinstalled into bzt pytest executor.
-Use `concurrency` parameter for [pytest](https://gettaurus.org/docs/PyTest/#Pytest-Executor) executor which will work as `-n` option for pytest in command line.